towersvault/shinpokered/README.md

   - Fixed NPCs treating the last visible screen column/row as off-screen
   - Slot machine no longer copies too much tile data
   - Fixed increment bug in CheckForTilePairCollisions
+  - You can now get Oak's pokeballs even if you evolve your starter

 #Tweaks